Assessing the foundation and applicability of some dark energy fluid models in the Dirac-Born-Infeld framework: On some cosmic model degeneracy, and its breaking

+In this case, the general solution for the evolution of the density contrast is\footnote{ We should note that the solution is valid for $A \neq -1$ only because the differential equation with coefficients (\ref{terms2}) loses meaning in that case due to the vanishing of two of them.
+The same behavior arises also in the context of the (Modified) Berthelot fluid (\ref{density2})-(\ref{terms}) for $B=-1$. }:

 where $C_3$ and $C_4$ are constants of integration and HeunB denotes the Heun's Biconfluent special function.
 For an intuitive visualization, we display the evolution of the density contrast in a universe filled with a Dieterici fluid with initial conditions $\xi(1.10)=0.01$, $\dot{\xi}(1.10)=0.01$, setting $B=-0.1$ and assuming various values of $A$ in Fig.~\ref{fig:xi.plot} (panel b).
 We obtain that the density contrast $\xi$ exhibits an increasing and oscillatory behavior in time for the values of $A$ and the time interval we have considered.
+We can therefore appreciate important qualitative differences between panels (a) and (b), e.g. between the evolution of the density contrast for the (Modified) Berthelot and Dieterici fluids.
+The instabilities identified in the latter scenario might be related to the corresponding evolution of the speed of sound, which governs their velocity of propagation, and which contains an exponential factor $\sim e^{\rho} \sim e^{1/t^2}$.
+This factor amplifies the (negative) value of the adiabatic speed of sound in the time interval we have considered, and can actually serve as an hint for identifying this suitable time interval necessary for breaking the degeneracy.